Kafala system: Qatar

-On 20 October 2022, Amnesty International published an article in which it criticized the reforms done by Qatar for migrant workers and stated that these reforms are unfinished and compensation still owed as World Cup looms.
-And also stated that although Qatar has made important strides on labor rights over the past five years, it is abundantly clear that there is a great distance still to go.
-However the reforms have taken place in the run-up to Qatar's hosting of the 2022 FIFA World cup, an event that has put the country in the spotlight.
-The Qatari government has always affirmed that the world cup is not the finish line, the reforms will continue to implement even after the event is over.
-The government has strengthened its wage protection system and also added a new complaints platform that has increased access, and because the Wage protection system (WPS) monitors payments electronically, most cases (84 percent in 2021–2022) decided in favor of workers.
-There has been an increase in the amount paid out to the Workers’ Support and Insurance Fund between 2021 and 2022.
+On 20 October 2022, Amnesty International published an article in which it criticised the reforms done by Qatar for migrant workers and stated that these reforms are unfinished and compensation still owed as the World Cup looms, and also stated that although Qatar has made important strides on labour rights over the past five years, it is abundantly clear that there is a great distance still to go.
+However the reforms have taken place in the run-up to Qatar's hosting of the 2022 FIFA World Cup, an event that has put the country in the spotlight.
+The Qatari government has always affirmed that the World Cup is not the finish line, the reforms will continue to implement even after the event is over.

+The government has strengthened its wage protection system and also added a new complaints platform that has increased access, and because the Wage Protection System (WPS) monitors payments electronically, most cases (84 percent in 2021–2022) decided in favour of workers.
+There has been an increase in the amount paid out to the Workers' Support and Insurance Fund between 2021 and 2022.
 A social dialogue structure was also established by the Qatari government in various enterprises.
 The MOL and the ILO have worked closely on the development of law and policy, systems, enhanced the capacity of inspectors and Communications campaigns, including measures to keep workers and workplaces safe during the COVID-19 pandemic.